Butterfly on a bomb range: Endangered Species Act at work

 About $3 million was spent to save the St. Francis Satyr butterfly.

+Nick Haddad — the world’s leading expert on the St. Francis Satyr, a Michigan State University biology professor and author of the book “The Last Butterflies” — got permission to go to the butterfly’s home, the artillery range.

+He was expecting a moonscape.
+Instead, he says, “these are some of the most beautiful places in North Carolina, maybe the world.”

-Because no one was venturing into the woods there, no one was dismantling beaver dams or snuffing out fires.
-Aside from munition fragments, the landscape was much like North Carolina before it was altered by humans.
+Because no one was venturing into the woods there, no one was dismantling beaver dams.
+No one was snuffing out fires.
+Aside from lingering fragments of munitions, the landscape was much like North Carolina before it was altered by humans.

-The picky butterfly needs a touch of chaos in its habitat.
-It requires water, but not a lot.
-It thrives on fire to burn away overgrown plants, but not too much.
+The picky butterfly thrives amid the chaos.
+It needs a habitat that is disturbed, but only a bit.
+It needs a little bit of water, but not a lot.
+It needs fire to burn away overgrown plants, but not so much as to burn its food.

-Now, Haddad and his team replicate those conditions elsewhere on base, and they watch the butterfly population grow.
+The butterfly appears only twice a year for two weeks each time.
+When it does, Haddad rushes to Fort Bragg and joins a team of Army biologists to count the butterflies and improve their habitat.
+They install giant inflatable rubber bladders that mimic beaver dams; they produce the minor floods that the butterfly needs.

+Haddad and his students also tromp through the swamp — on thin planks placed in the water so as not to destroy the delicate leaves the butterfly feeds on — as they count the insects.

+“It couldn’t be better than this,” Haddad says, beaming as an egg-bearing butterfly takes flight.
+“When I see, every year, just a slight change in the right direction of the butterfly’s conservation, let me tell you, that inspires me.”

-After years of criticisms from conservatives that the endangered species program is too cumbersome for industry and landowners, President Donald Trump’s administration has enacted 33 different reforms.
+After years of criticisms from conservatives that the endangered species program isn’t working and is too cumbersome for industry and landowners, President Donald Trump’s administration has enacted 33 different reforms.

 Among them: a change in the rules for species that are “threatened,” the classification just below endangered.
 Instead of mandating, in most cases, that they get the same protection as endangered species, the new rules allow for variations.